Former Chiefs QB consulted on ‘Top Gun Maverick’ - NewsBreak

 Former Chiefs QB consulted on ‘Top Gun Maverick’

-KANSAS CITY, Mo.
-(WDAF) — A former Chiefs quarterback is getting a shoutout from Hollywood.
+KANSAS CITY, Mo. — A former Chiefs quarterback is getting a shoutout from Hollywood.

 It turns out Matt Moore helped an actor in the blockbuster “Top Gun Maverick” hone his football skills for a pivotal scene in the movie.